What is Click Flooding and how to stop it?

 Click Flooding, popularly known as click spamming is one of the most recurrent types of fraud in the mobile industry.

-This practice has been known quite for a long time, and even though its detection is easy to be done, click flooding until today affects a lot of unaware advertisers, taking a huge piece of their budgets.
+This practice has been known quite for a long time, and even though its detection is easy to do, click flooding today affects a lot of unaware advertisers, taking a huge piece of their budgets.

 Click flooding/spamming as the name already says it’s when a network/publisher sends a huge amount of clicks hoping that it will be rewarded by the last click when a user downloads an app organically.

-In the apps, the click flooding is a bit different.
+In apps, click flooding operates a bit differently.

 When the user downloads an app that has malware, once the app is opened, this malware will execute itself and will start generating clicks in the background without the user noticing it while the app is running, even sometimes the malware can generate clicks anytime, 24/7 while your phone is on, depending on how complex it’s code is.